Welcome to Paprika Recipe Manager!

 Paprika allows you to organize recipes into categories to make them easier to manage.

-You can add a category by pressing the Add Category button in the categories toolbar.
+You can add a category by pressing the + button in the categories toolbar.

-To edit or delete a category, tap and hold over the category until the context menu appears.
+To edit or delete a category, tap and hold over the category until pencil icons appear next to the names of the categories.

-There are 5 built-in categories.
+There are a number of built-in categories.
 These categories cannot be removed and provide special ways to view your recipes:

 Paprika's built in web browser lets you easily search the internet for your favorite recipes and save recipes from many different websites.

-The browser toolbar contains an address bar, and buttons for the standard browser actions: back, forward, reload, and stop.
+The upper toolbar contains a combined address bar and search bar, and buttons for the standard browser actions: back, forward, reload, and stop .
+It also contains the Bookmarks button.

-The bookmarks button displays your current bookmarks.
+The Bookmarks button displays your current bookmarks.
 From there you can load a bookmark into the browser, edit a bookmark, and add new bookmarks to the list.
+Bookmarks sync with other cloud data.

 Paprika supports clipping recipes from hundreds of different recipe sites.
 In order to clip a recipe: